ORIGINS AND Leadership

 James Mason Crafts, 1897–1900

-The Institute's board of trustees, known as the Corporation, includes 70 distinguished leaders in education, industry, science, engineering, and other professions, and (ex officio) the MIT chairman, president, executive vice president and treasurer, secretary of the Corporation, president of the Alumni Association, and three representatives of the Commonwealth of Massachusetts.
+The Institute's board of trustees, known as the Corporation, includes 78 distinguished leaders in engineering, science, industry, education, and other professions, and (ex officio) the MIT chairman, president, executive vice president and treasurer, secretary of the Corporation, president of the Alumni Association, and three representatives of the Commonwealth of Massachusetts.
+The Corporation also includes some 35 emeritus members.
+Approximately 75% of the members of the Corporation are alumni of MIT.